vavoor/pipifax-lang/pipifax-spec.md

 }
 ```

+The condition must be an expression evaluating to an integer.
+Zero is considered false, not zero is considered true.

 #### Iteration

-For iteration, there is a while-statement:
+For iteration, there is a while statement:

 ```
 while cond {